How to Unlearn Your Constant Need to Be Liked and Chosen

 “What you need to do is build the house you will live in.
 You build that house by laying a solid foundation: by building physical, mental, emotional, and spiritual health.” -James Altucher

 In counseling and 12-step meetings, I learned about the process of a “Daily Spiritual Renewal.”
-That might sound hokey and “religious” to you.
+That might sound a little hokey to you.
 But it’s not.

-All a Daily Renewal means is a practice where you take account of how you’re doing in the four main areas of physical, mental, emotional, and spiritual health.
+A Daily Renewal is simply a practice where you take account of how you’re doing in the four main areas of physical, mental, emotional, and spiritual health.
 Anyone can do it.

 I like to do mine in the mornings, before anyone is awake.
 I journal about how I’m feeling.
 I take stock of my prayer life — is it active?
 Am I praying enough?
 Should I spend some more time with God today?